adwhit/hsr/README.md

 Build fast HTTP apis fast, with Rust, and [OpenAPI](https://swagger.io/docs/specification/about/)

  * Define your API as an [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification) spec
- * Code-gen a server/client interface (based on actix-web)
+ * Code-gen a server/client interface
  * Implement your interface (simple, safe, strongly typed!)
  * Run!
-'If it compiles, it works'
+'If it compiles, it works!'

 ## Quickstart

-Take a look at the [quickstart repo](examples/quickstart).
+Take a look at the [quickstart example](examples/quickstart).
 It contains the minimum boilerplate needed to get started.

 ## Less Quick Start

-Take a look at the [petstore repo](examples/petstore) for a more in-depth example.
+Take a look at the [petstore example](examples/petstore) for a more in-depth example.

 ## Roadmap